 Shut down water flow to the Polaris 280 and take the device out of the pool.
 Examine the small plastic jet nozzle on the back end of the cleaner.
 This nozzle emits a stream of water that pushes the Polaris across the pool.
 Adjust the direction of the nozzle to influence the overall direction of movement for the Polaris.
 Normal settings have the nozzle pointing to the 1 o'clock or 2 o'clock positions.

-Unscrew the nut connecting the Polaris hose to the Polaris body and pull the hose free.
-Add more sections of hose to the rest of the hose to raise the Polaris 280's reach.
+Unscrew the nut connecting the Polaris hose to the Polaris body, and pull the hose free.
+Add more sections of hose to the rest of the hose to extend the Polaris 280's reach.
 Take away sections of hose to limit the area the sweep covers.

 A Polaris 280 vacuum needs an optimal wheel speed to cover the entire bottom of the pool and successfully climb the walls.
 For best efficiency, the Polaris needs to run between 28 and 32 rpm.
 Follow the procedure for adjusting the wheel rotation:

 Turn the pump on, then hold the cleaner below water level and count the wheel revolutions for one minute.
 If the count is less than 28 rpm, increase the speed with one or more of these steps: